akshat-o5/akshat-o5/README.md

 - 🔭 I’m currently studying in **SRM Institute of Science and Technology.**

-- 🌱 I’m currently learning **Backend Development and Data Structures and Algorithms**
+- 🌱 I’m currently learning **Backend Development and Data Structures and Algorithms.**

 - 👯 I’m currently working on **MERN stack**